saucelabs/sauce-docs/docs/testrunner-toolkit/installation.md

 ## Installing `saucectl`

-`saucectl` binaries are attached to Github releases.<br />
+`saucectl` binaries are attached to [Github releases](https://github.com/saucelabs/saucectl/releases/latest).
-You can find the one matching you platform here: https://github.com/saucelabs/saucectl/releases/latest

-You will find now, some common way to install `saucectl`:
+Following is a list of `saucectl` installation options that are common across different development environments:

 ```bash title="Using NPM"
 npm install -g saucectl